 “The main problem with the Bill remains that the decision-making criteria are still heavily weighted in favour of development over the environment.
 Given the way the purpose clause is drafted, it’s hard to see any project being turned down, whether by Ministers or by panels.
 That really needs redrafting to introduce some reasonable balance so that bad projects don’t get through.

-Victoria University Professor of Law Dean Knight stated that it was hard to see how any project would be declined once it entered the fast track process.
+Victoria University Professor of Law Dean Knight agreed and stated that it was hard to see how any project would be declined once it entered the fast-track process.

 Under pressure from the environment movement the Government backtracked on some parts of the bill.
 They agreed that:

-• Expert Panels chosen by Ministers, would be the decision makers on whether the project would proceed and with what conditions.
+• Expert Panels chosen by Ministers, would be the decision makers on whether the project would proceed and with what conditions (rather than the Ministers as decision makers).

-This is an improvement.
+This is an improvement in some respects.
 But the Bill itself still provides the criteria for whether the Expert Panels should approve or decline a project.
-And the Bill is entirely weighted towards short term economic interests, not environmental protection.
+And the criteria in the Bill are entirely weighted towards short term economic interests, not environmental protection.

 No public input

-There is no opportunity for the general public to input into fast track decisions.
-A limited group of people get invited by the panel advising the Ministers to make comments on the application.
+There is no opportunity for the general public to input into fast-track decisions.
+A limited group of people get invited by the expert panel advising to make comments on the application.
 The general public is not even told that an application has been made.

 This results in poor decision making.
 One of the things about public submissions is that information comes to the surface that was otherwise hidden.
-In the Pakiri sand mining case for instance, it was revealed through public submissions that the sand mining company was not telling the truth about its actual sand mining practices.
-Its expert had overestimated the annual sand replacement by a factor of ten.
+In the Pakiri sand mining case for instance, it was revealed through public submissions that the sand mining company, McCallum Bros, was not telling the truth about its actual sand mining practices.
+And its expert had overestimated the annual sand replacement by a factor of ten.
+The Environment Court awarded costs of $500,000 against McCallum after finding its evidence was not true.
+This challenging of company evidence by public submissions will not be possible under the fast-track law.

 Court decisions overturned